1 / 10

 The cabin is narrower than it is in some rivals, making it a bit more of a squeeze to carry three people across the rear bench, but there isn’t a car in this class that can perform such a task without forcing passengers to get overly familiar with each other.
 At least the middle seat is wide and not too raised, and because the central transmission tunnel is relatively narrow, it’s not uncomfortable to sit with your feet either side of it.
 Those either side of the middleman also get lots of space under the front seats for their feet.

-The boot is also considerably bigger than you get in most rivals.
+With a massive 467 litres of luggage space, the Scala's boot is also considerably bigger than you get in most rivals.
 The Octavia and Honda Civic have more still, but the Scala has pretty much every other rival beaten on this score.
 The space is also a nice square shape, and the rear seats fold in a 60-40 split to allow you to boost your load-carrying capacity.
 However, those seats lie at a slight angle, and there’s a sizeable step between them and the boot floor, not to mention a sizeable load bit at the boot opening.
 This can be levelled off by using the variable boot floor, but it’s a bit disappointing that this is an optional extra on all versions.

 Scala buyers have the choice of three turbocharged TSI petrol engines: a pair of 1.0 TSI three-cylinder engines with either 95PS or 115PS, and a four-cylinder 1.5 TSI with 150PS.